maxvfischer/DIY-CNC-machine/README.md

 This was done for all four steppers (X, Y, Z, A (mirrored Y)).
 Tape and a sharpie was used to indicate which contact housing beloning to which stepper.
 The contact housings were then connected to its connections on the CNC shield.

-Note that if any of the steppers are moving in the "wrong" way later on, you can just turn the connection 180 degrees and it will move the opposite way.
+Note that if any of the steppers are moving in the "wrong" direction later on, you can just turn the connection 180 degrees and it will move the opposite way.

 ![steppers_to_cnc_shield_20](./images/build/frame/steppers_to_cnc_shield_20.jpg)

 ![steppers_to_cnc_shield_21](./images/build/frame/steppers_to_cnc_shield_21.jpg)

-Finally, two jumpers were attached to the blue and yellow column on the "Y row".
+Finally, two jumpers (**E19**) were attached to the blue and yellow column on the "Y row".
 This tells the Arduino to mirror the Y-stepper instructions to the stepper connected to the **A** connection.

 ![steppers_to_cnc_shield_22](./images/build/frame/steppers_to_cnc_shield_22.jpg)